 How do I apply for dissolution of civil partnership?

-To apply for dissolution, you need to complete the dissolution petition form D8.
-The cost of the application is £550.
-If you are on a low income you may be eligible for a fee exemption and can complete the EX160 form when making the application.
+To apply for a dissolution, you need to complete the dissolution application D8 form, this can either be through the digital service or on paper.
+The cost of the application is £593.
+If you are on a low income, you may be eligible for a fee exemption and can complete the EX160 form when making the application.
 You may also be able to apply for legal aid if there has been domestic abuse in your relationship – please see our information page on Legal aid for family matters.

 You will need to file a copy of your civil partnership certificate along with the application form.

-Once you have completed the form, you will need to make three copies, keeping one for your records.
+Once you have completed the form, you will need to make at least three copies, and retain one for your records.
 You should send the following to court:

 - the fee exemption form, if applicable.

 The court will send the application to the respondent, unless you request to serve the application.
 The court will either serve the respondent either by post or email address and the respondent will complete an acknowledgement of service.

 The process for making a joint application for a divorce is exactly the same as a sole application with the following differences: